 - “What are the important elements of each project phase?”

-- “How will you kick off a new project?”
+- “How would you kick off a new project?”

-In addition to an undergraduate degree in a technical field, most TPMs are required to have a technical background and both project- and product-management or product-development experience (or basic understanding).
-And, some positions require in-depth knowledge of particular technology domains, while others give more weight to having a broad understanding of the tech world.
+Regardless of degree, TPMs are also expected to have a technical background and both project and product management or new product development experience (or else a basic understanding).
+Some positions require in-depth knowledge of particular technology domains, while others give more weight to having a broad understanding of the tech world.

-Common positions one might have held before becoming a TPM are:
+Common positions one might have held before becoming a TPM include: